 Decorated with beautiful mosaics celebrating the original Olympic events, Hinchliffe was the venue for regular season, championship, and exhibition baseball; as well as football, boxing, track and field; and auto-racing, and even became the site of popular and star-studded showbiz events that featured major celebrities and attracted crowds that often exceeded capacity.

 Once upon a time, thousands would come here, to cheer on the teams and ball players that would eventually break the colour barrier in professional baseball.

 Forgotten teams like the New York Black Yankees, an African American baseball team, the Newark Eagles, and the New York Cubans called Hinchliffe their home.
-In 1933, the stadium played host to the “Colored Championship of the Nation”.
-Twenty four ball players from the black leagues would go on to join the Hall of Fame in the Major Leagues.
+In 1933, the stadium played host to what was called the “Colored Championship of the Nation”.
+Twenty four ball players from the Black leagues would go on to join the Hall of Fame in the Major Leagues.

 – “Black Baseball’s Rich Legacy”, 2008, NY Times.

 “Hinchliffe is the kind of grand civic monument that ambitious cities once built” wrote the New York Times in 2008.
 “A white concrete horseshoe with Art Deco flourishes … the last place left in the metropolitan region where Negro League baseball was played”.